Feeld/junior-infra-task/report.md

 * Plugins for some of the components of the application are deprecated.
 * Relying on all the services from one provider can make migration really hard.

+## OpsGenie

+OpsGenie is a modern incident management platform for operating always-on services.
+OpsGenie can be integrated with Google Stackdriver acting as a dispatcher for alerts.
+It can also be integrated with many other monitoring tools.
+Pricing depends on the type of plan selected and the ammount of users to notify.

+### Advantages:

+* Easy integration with many monitoring tools.

+### Disadvantages:

+* Provides less capabilities than the other options.